DangerCove/dangercove.com/_posts/2013-09-22-apple-tv-v6-dot-0-update-warning.markdown

 title: "Apple TV v6.0 Update Warning"
 date: 2013-09-22 14:04
 comments: false
-categories: [adventures, porthole, warnings, airplay]
+categories: [apps, porthole, warnings, airplay]
 ---

 __This issue has been resolved.
 Update Porthole to restore compatibility.
 Read the [follow up](/blog/2013/09/26/update-porthole-to-restore-apple-tv-compatibility/) for more details.__